chamilo/chamilo-lms/plugin/lti_provider/README.md

 > This plugin is meant to be later integrated into Chamilo (in a major version release).

-Lti provider is compatible only for Lti 1.3 Advance, defines the possibility to integrate tools or content into Platforms LMS.
+The LTI provider feature is only compatible with LTI 1.3 Advantage, and demonstrates the possibility to integrate tools or content from Chamilo into other LMS platforms.
-In this case Chamilo is used as provider , this plugin allows a student inside a course to play in a breakout game with with certain difficulty options (Deep Linkings) which is scored (Assigment and Grade Services) and comparing with the members of the course (NRP Services).
+In this case, Chamilo is used as provider , and this plugin allows a student inside a course to play in a breakout game with certain difficulty options (Deep Linkings) which is scored (Assigment and Grade Services) and compared with the other members of the course (NRP Services).

 # Installation

 1. Install the plugin from the Plugins page
 2. Enable the plugin from the Lti Provider Plugin Settings page
-3. Assign to the Administrator region (in the regions management page)
+3. Assign to the Administrator region (will appear on the management page)
-4. Add the LTI connection details to try out this app (Configure page)
+4. Add the LTI connection details to try out the little demo app (Configuration page)
-5. To configure the Platforms LMS for registration and deployment
+5. Configure the LMS platforms for registration and deployment

 # DB tables

+These tables are normally created during the activation of the plugin.
+They are mentioned here for practical purposes.
+Note: "kid" means "Key ID", not "child".

 ## v1.0
 ```sql